 How long do I have to complete my refund?

 Do I need to pay for return shipping?

-As a seller using Reverb, you are expected to honor and list your policies on returns and refunds in your shop policies and on individual listings.
+As a seller using Reverb, you are expected to respond to all refund requests within 48 hours of submission.
+You are also expected to honor and list your policies on returns and refunds in your shop policies and on individual listings.
 This includes:

 - If you accept returns

 - The time frame that returns are accepted

 - Who will be paying for the cost of return shipping on items that are being sent back to you

 - Any restocking fees associated with a return